Cirrhosis - Home Treatment

 - Your doctor may encourage you to

 take a multivitamin.
-Do not take one containing extra iron unless your doctor
+Don't take one containing extra iron unless your doctor

 - Brush and floss